bakpakin/bkdoc/README.md

 characters directly into your markup, or use ASCII escapes for unicode.
 For example, \(263A) is a unicode smily face.

-BKDoc is also 100% HTML safe, unlike Markdown.
-You cannot embed HTML into a document and have it rendered.
+<div>BKDoc is also 100% HTML safe, unlike Markdown.
+You cannot embed HTML into
+a document and have it rendered.</div>

 Next is a line break.